vannguyengd/gooddata-ui/website/versioned_docs/version-6.1.0/50_custom__execution.md

                 displayForm: {
                     identifier: '<attribute-displayForm-identifier>' // Or URI: '<attribute-displayForm-uri>'
                 },
-                in: ['<attribute-element-value-1>', '<attribute-element-value-2>'], // Elements to filter by are specified by value
-                textFilter: true
+                in: ['<attribute-element-uri-1>', '<attribute-element-uri-2>'] // Currently, attribute elements support URI only
             }
         }
     ]